 Protection and Security for Your Diamond

 Six prongs are typically considered more secure than four.
-With six prongs, if one breaks off, you still have five to hold onto your precious diamond.
+With that many prongs, if one breaks off, you still have five to hold onto your precious diamond.

 With four prongs, if one breaks off, you need to get it fixed pronto.
 Interestingly four prong settings designed for engagement rings often have thicker prongs than six prong designs.